confidential-containers/confidential-containers/Roadmap.md

 # Confidential containers roadmap
-When looking at the project's roadmap we distinguish between short term roadmap (2-4 month) vs the mid-long term roadmap (4-12 month):
+When looking at the project's roadmap we distinguish between short term roadmap (2-4 month) vs the mid/long term roadmap (4-12 month):
 - The **short term roadmap** is focused on achieving an end-to-end easy to deploy confidential containers solution using at least one HW encryption solution and integrated to k8s (with forked versions if needed)